-Files can be saved at any time by using the commands in the Save and Save as… submenus of the File menu.
+Files can be saved at any time by using the commands in the Save and Save as… submenus of the Application menu (Merge 2020 and later) or File menu (Merge 2019 or earlier).
 Use Save to save modifications back to a file.
 Use Save as… to save a file with a new name.
 These commands are also available from the context menu that is displayed when you right-click a file panel.

 Choosing the line ending type

 If you select Save as… to save a file, you can choose whether to save the file with Windows-style (CR LF), UNIX-style (LF) or Macintosh-style (CR) line endings.
 Alternatively, you can choose to preserve the existing line endings.